graphql-python/graphql-core/README.md

 You can also try out the latest alpha version 3.3.0a10 of GraphQL-core, which is up-to-date with GraphQL.js version 17.0.0a3.
-Please note that this new minor version of GraphQL-core does not support Python 3.6 anymore.
+This new minor version of GraphQL-core supports Python versions 3.7 to 3.14.

 Note that for various reasons, GraphQL-core does not use SemVer like GraphQL.js.
 Changes in the major version of GraphQL.js are reflected in the minor version of